PiwikPRO/PPMS-PublicDocs/sdks/android-sdk-beta/methods/setAnonymizationState().rst

+.. _android setAnonymizationState():

 =======================
 setAnonymizationState()
 =======================

 The **setAnonymizationState()** method marks a user as anonymous or non-anonymous.
-An anonymous user has a hidden IP address (Example: 0.0.0.0) and hidden location data (only Country data is available).
-You also don't collect their user ID and device ID.
-And each time an application starts, a new visitor ID is created.
+When a user is anonymous, their IP address is hidden (Example: 0.0.0.0) and their location data is hidden (only Country data is available).
+Additionally, their user ID and device ID are not collected.
+Each time the application is started, a new visitor ID is generated for the anonymous user.

 The **setAnonymizationState()** method is enabled by default.
 This means each user is anonymous by default.